vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ***TODO:PIC of NOR with Pinout***

 2. Put the main processor in `RESET` state.
 This is needed because we cannot have two SPI masters.
-3. Dump the flash with flashrom (change with your serial interface):
+3. Dump the flash with flashrom (change with your serial interface name):
 ```
 flashrom -V -p buspirate_spi:dev=/dev/tty.usbserial-AG0JGQV3,serialspeed=230400 -n -r nor_dump.bin
 ```